Shape Quantities for Relational Quadrilateralland: Introduction

 \section{Introduction}

 Relational particle mechanics (RPM) are mechanics in which only relative times, relative angles and (ratios of) relative separations are physically meaningful.
 Scaled RPM and pure-shape (i.e. scalefree, and so involving just ratios) RPM were set up respectively in \cite{BB82} by Barbour--Bertotti and in \cite{B03} by Barbour.
 These theories are relational in Barbour's sense rather than Rovelli's \cite{Rovellibook, B94I, EOT, 08I}, via obeying the following postulates.
 Firstly, RPM's are {\it temporally relational} \cite{BB82, RWR, FORD}, i.e. there is no meaningful primary notion of time for the whole (model) universe.
 This is implemented by using actions that are manifestly reparametrization invariant while also being free of extraneous time-related variables [such as Newtonian time or the lapse in General Relativity (GR)].
 This reparametrization invariance then directly produces primary constraints quadratic in the momenta (which in the GR case is the super-Hamiltonian constraint, and for RPM's is an energy constraint.)
 Secondly, RPM's are {\it configurationally relational}, which can be thought of in terms of a certain group $G$ of transformations that act on the theory's configuration space $Q$ being physically meaningless \cite{BB82, RWR, FORD, FEPI, Cones}.
 Configurational relationalism can be approached by \cite{BB82, B03} indirect means that amount to working on the principal bundle P($Q$, $G$).
-Then one has linear constraints from varying with respect to the $G$-generators (the super-momentum constraint in the case of GR, zero total angular momentum for the universe for scaled RPM and both that, and its dot- rather than cross-product counterpart, zero total dilational momentum, for pure-shape RPM).
+Then there are linear constraints from varying with respect to the $G$-generators (the super-momentum constraint in the case of GR, zero total angular momentum for the universe for scaled RPM and both that, and its dot- rather than cross-product counterpart, zero total dilational momentum, for pure-shape RPM).
 Then elimination of the $G$-generator variables from the Lagrangian form of these constraints sends one to the desired quotient space\footnote{Here, $Q$ is the na\"{\i}ve configuration spaces for $N$ particles in dimension $d$, $\mathbb{R}^{Nd}$. $G$ is a group of transformations that are declared to be physically meaningless.
-E.g. 1) In the case of scaled RPM, the Euclidean group of translations and rotations (removing what is usually regarded as the absolutist content of mechanics).
-E.g. 2) the similarity group that furthermore includes dilations in the case of pure-shape RPM.} $Q/G$.
+E.g. 1) For scaled RPM, it is the Euclidean group of translations and rotations (removing what is usually regarded as the absolutist content of mechanics).
+E.g. 2) For pure-shape RPM, it is the similarity group that furthermore includes dilations.} $Q/G$.
 In 1- and 2-$d$, these RPM's can be obtained alternatively by working directly on $Q/G$ \cite{FORD, Cones}.
 This involves applying a `Jacobi--Synge' construction of the natural mechanics associated with a geometry, to Kendall's shape spaces \cite{Kendall} for pure-shape RPM's or to the cones over these \cite{Cones} for the scaled RPM's.